 A common structure: an orchestrating agent calls a research agent, extracts structured data from the response, and passes it to a summarization agent.
 The research agent's team updates their system prompt — "minor clarification of citation format."
 The orchestrating agent was parsing a priority field that reliably appeared in position three of the citation block.
 After the update, the citation structure shifted enough that position three now contains a different value.
 The orchestrator injects wrong data into the summarization agent's context.
 The summarization agent produces plausible but incorrect summaries.
 No exception is thrown.
 No alert fires.
 The divergence surfaces in a quality audit three weeks later.

 Three properties make this failure class dangerous: it is silent (no exceptions, no degraded health indicators), it is delayed (surfaced through output quality rather than system metrics), and it is deep (three hops from the change to the visible symptom).
-Standard observability — error rates, latency, uptime — would not catch this.
+Standard observability — error rates, latency, uptime — won't catch this.
 Only a registered consumer contract, running as an automated check on every prompt change, would have blocked the update before it shipped.

 A lightweight operational artifact that makes implicit contracts explicit and searchable